2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Darnold

+At times, Rudolph held the ball too long and was sacked from behind on a chase-down pass rush.
+However, as he's going through his progressions, he naturally steps into the pocket.
+He often showed an awesome shoulder dip as he looked downfield when edge-rushers tried to get their hands on him around the corner.
+He also can move laterally and usually maintains a wide base to throw after drifting inside the pocket.

 Jackson put some ridiculous pocket movement plays on film -- against free blitzers -- which led to him narrowly beating out Mayfield here, although the two are similar in this category.
 There are special flashes of creativity and a fair amount of times in which they run into pressure.
 Darnold has anxious feet in the pocket and can pull off incredible improvisational throws on the run.
 He's not refined calmly drifting from pressure right now though.
-Woodside likes to lean on his passing prowess instead of his underrated scrambling ability and has some athleticism, which puts him at No. 6 in this category.

-Sleeper: Allen

-Allen may seem like a strange fit here, as he does tend to leave clean pockets much more than anyone listed above.
+Allen does tend to leave clean pockets much more than anyone listed above.
 I did notice a few plays of in-pocket maneuverability.
 He just needs to reign in his hyperactivity when things break down.

+Sleeper: Logan Woodside

+Woodside likes to lean on his passing prowess instead of his underrated scrambling ability and has some athleticism, which puts him at No. 6 in this category.

 Decision-Making